Francis O’Neill Author bio

 People interested in mind, body and spirit matters are not necessarily interested in, for example, UFOs and ghosts (generally the paranormal), nor in the implications these matters conjure for us and our planet.
 These matters fascinate me. [ Francis O’Neill Author bio ]

 This of course is assuming their existence is real.
 On that, I have no trouble accepting the reality of their existence — I’ve seen them, or one or two of them at least.

-I’ve been kicking around the planet for a while now, in fact I have been on-board for over seventy trips around our Sun – and it still feels like thirty by my internal clock.
-I’m not so keen on mirrors these days. [ Author bio ]
+I’ve been kicking around the planet for a while now, in fact I have been on-board for well over sixty trips around our Sun – and it still feels like thirty by my internal clock.
+Needless to say, I’m not so keen on mirrors these days – who is that guy? [ Author bio ]

 Is this the Road to Amarillo or Damascus?

 I would have continued in my comfortable atheist direction except for one or two paranormal experiences that rocked my boat a bit.
 Also seeing the occasional UFO (like you do) didn’t help either.
 The cruncher, I describe as my “Road to Damascus” experience, was after getting into a book by Carl Jung.
 What a home-coming that was.

 From that point on I sought to understand life from a spiritual perspective.
 In my reading I was still ploughing through books based upon reductionist and mechanistic thinking but now I was also looking into all kinds of “fringe” topics, that included a serious study of astrology — even taking diplomas in it.
 Yes I know.
 My medical records show I was sound of mind at the time.
 We’re talking quite a number of years back.